 Shoulder Injury And Treatment

-This research area draws upon expertise in orthopedic surgery, physical therapy, biomechanics, and sports science.
-Collaborations extend across multiple institutions within Arkansas, fostering a comprehensive approach to understanding and addressing shoulder health.
+This research area draws on expertise from orthopedic surgery, physical therapy, biomechanical engineering, and sports science.
+Collaborations extend across multiple institutions within Arkansas, fostering a comprehensive approach to understanding and treating shoulder injuries.

 Top Researchers